rackerlabs/rackspace-how-to/content/exchange/clear-credential-manager.md

     <img src="{% asset_path exchange/clear-credential-manager/CredentialManagerDetail.png %}"/>

 7. Repeat this process for all credentials matching Outlook(15/16) and your email address.
-There should only be one to three entries like this.
+Only one to three entries should be available.

 8. Close all windows, and re-open Outlook.
 When Outlook prompts for your credentials, enter the full email address and password for the mailbox, and check the box **Remember My Credentials**.

-9. If successful, your Inbox should display, and mail should start syncing.
+9. If this process is successful, your Inbox should display, and mail should start syncing.

 **Note:** If this process fails, make sure you can log in to [apps.rackspace.com](https://apps.rackspace.com/index.php) to verify that you are using the correct password.